SopiMlab/DeepLearningWithAudio/01_ai_duet/README.md

 curl -LO http://download.magenta.tensorflow.org/models/attention_rnn.mag
 ```

 You can now open `ai_duet.pd`!
-Note that it may take a moment for the patch window to appear.
+Note that it may take a while for the patch window to appear.

-`ai_duet.pd` tries to load `attention_rnn` by default; modify the load message to use another model.
+`ai_duet.pd` loads `attention_rnn` by default; modify the load message to use another model.
+as
+## Exercises

+1. Experiment with two or more of the pre-trained models.
+How does their output differ?